 Early summer evenings are tranquil—Florentines and visitors alike stroll the narrow streets with an ice-cream cone in hand, or sip aperitivi

-or iced tea in the piazzas.
+or in the piazzas.
 Although there are places to go as the night goes on, the town doesn't have a big local nightlife scene.
 The Florentine idea of a pleasant evening is a good meal, a pizza, an evening at the opera or visiting with friends at home.

 The bars and discos that do exist generally shut down around 3 am and mainly attract young people, especially foreign students.
 In the past few years, some British- and Irish-style pubs have sprung up, and if you have energy left after a day of sightseeing, you may well enjoy yourself there.